facebook

 Geometry Lead, IM 9–12 Math™ v.
 I

-Tina spent over 10 years teaching high school math at public schools in Massachusetts.
-Active in the online math community, in 2013 she organized the ideas of her Twitter network into the book Nix the Tricks (followed by a second edition in 2015).
-She has presented at regional and national conferences on nixing tricks in the mathematics classroom and on language routines to support student learning.
+Tina spent more than 10 years teaching high school math at public schools in Massachusetts.
+Active in the online math community, she organized the ideas of her Twitter network into the book Nix the Tricks in 2013.
+She also published a second edition in 2015.
+Tina has presented about nixing tricks in the mathematics classroom and language routines to support student learning at regional and national conferences.

 David Petersen